-Wiring requires a connection that only works when the bridge is down.
+Wiring requires a connection that only works for safety reasons, when the bridge is down.
 A simple magnetic latch on the base of the bridge works as the bus connector.
 Or you can have a manual connection via a 2-pin plug.
 I also created track blocks on each side of the bridge about 40 cm.
 (18 inches) long so I could isolate those blocks when the bridge was raised.
 Signals will be installed on the mainline at these block gaps to warn operators.

+Now the final test of all the work to date.

 A good vacuum of the new area is essential before running any trains.
 Those bits of solder, caulk and even spare track connectors stay around.
-Once done I started with just one locomotive running over all the new track work.
+Once the new work is clean I started to test run with just one locomotive running over all the new track work.
 This showed up some glue and caulk that had stuck on the rails.
 It also showed a Tortoise lever wire that was too high and stopped the locomotive.
-After a few more checks it was time for the main traffic to run.
+After a few more checks it was time for full freight and passenger trains to run.
 It was great to see a long 30 car train successfully run across the new section and lift bridge.

 Now everything is in place and here is the first train.
 My Kato SP 4449 plus a full consist of 18 carriages!
 Next on my schedule is to complete the basic scenery and install the mainline signals.
 The city buildings will be lit and lighting controlled by both Arduino circuits, and Woodland Scenics “Just Plug” controllers.
 But for now, I can operate and slowly add my scenery and details.